jeffdruid/fitzgeralds-menu/README.md

             z-index: 2;
         }
     ```
     Fixed the issue by adjusting the `z-index` property for the map's `<iframe>`.
 Changing the `z-index` from `-999` to `2` brought the map to the front, allowing users to interact with it.
-This prevents the map to be hidden behind other elements on the page, in this case margins or oother content from the contact form.
+This prevents the map to be hidden behind other elements on the page, in this case margins or other content from the contact form.

 ### UI Improvements
 - Added extra space between the navbar and the form on the mobile view of the contact page.